Private Residential Tenancies

 If you send the Notice by recorded delivery post, or by email, the law says you must add an extra two days to the notice period.
 This is to allow time for the Notice to arrive.

-The Notice to Leave is available on the Scottish Government website.
+The notices to be used with private residential tenancies, including the Notice to Leave and the Subtenant Notice to Leave, are available on the Scottish Government website as read only downloads.
 The website also has Guidance Notes for Tenants – you should download these and give them to your tenant with the Notice to Leave, to help them to understand what the Notice means.

-If you give your tenant a Notice to Leave and they don't move out as soon as the notice period ends, you can apply to the First-tier Tribunal for an eviction order.
+If you give your tenant a Notice to Leave and they do not move out as soon as the notice period ends, you can apply to the First-tier Tribunal for Scotland (Housing and Property Chamber) ('the Tribunal' for short) for an eviction order.
 You must do this within six months of the date you gave to your tenant in the Notice to Leave.

 The Tribunal will consider your case and decide whether the eviction ground exists.
-If you are relying on a mandatory eviction ground and the Tribunal is satisfied that the ground exisits, they must grant you an eviction order.
+If you're relying on a mandatory eviction ground and the Tribunal is satisfied that the ground exists, they must grant you an eviction order.

-If you are relying on a discretionary eviction ground, even if the Tribunal is satisfied that the ground exists, it will consider whether it is reasonable to grant you an eviction order.
+If you're relying on a discretionary eviction ground, even if the Tribunal is satisfied that the ground exists, it will consider whether it is reasonable to grant you an eviction order.

 If a tenant has left the property and thinks they have been misled into leaving the property, they can apply to the Tribunal for a 'wrongful termination order'.
 The Tribunal may make a wrongful termination order if it decides that the landlord: